In order to view this object you need Flash Player 9+ support!

 News from the Chapter and OCA National

-- Register today for the OCA National Convention in Los Angeles!
-This year's National Convention is being hosted by the Los Angeles Chapter at the Millennium Biltmore Hotel from Thursday, August 7 through Sunday, August 10.
-This year's Convention theme is "On Location for Advocacy" will focus on OCA's advocacy efforts both nationally and locally.
-Read more and register today at http://www.ocanational.org/?page=Events_Convention
+- OCA National Convention: This year's National Convention is hosted by the Los Angeles Chapter and will be Thursday, August 7 through Sunday, August 10, 2014.
+With the theme of "On Location for Advocacy," the convention will focus on OCA's advocacy efforts both nationally and locally.
+Register at http://www.ocanational.org/?page=Events_Convention.